Effects of local mutations in quadratic iterations: Dependence on mutation radii

-In the path from ${\cal P}(f_{c_1})$ (for $R=0$) to ${\cal P}(f_{c_0})$ (for $R \to \infty$), the prisoner set undergoes a complex combination of bifurcations, which depend on the structure of the original and of the target sets.
-The figures in Appendix A suggest that, as $R$ increases from zero, ${\cal P}(f)$ breaks into a number of connected components; the original bifurcation (from a single to multiple connected components) may occur at $R=0$ (as in Figure~\ref{increasing_R(a)} for $c_1= -0.13-0.77i$ and $c_0=0$, and in Figure~\ref{increasing_R(b)} for $c_1= -0.13-0.77i$ and $c_0=-0.117+0.856i$), or later in the process (as seems to be the case in Figure~\ref{increasing_R(c)}, for $c_1= -0.13-0.77i$ and $c_0=0$).
-These components later re-merge into one, either via another kneading cascade, or via one single sharp phase transition.
-However, depending on the case, this connected set may undergo a further cascade of connectivity altering bifurcations, in order to finally converge to the target set ${\cal P}(f_{c_0})$ (as suggested by Figure~\ref{increasing_R(b)}).
+In the path from ``almost'' ${\cal P}(f_{c_1})$ (for $R \searrow 0$) to ``almost'' ${\cal P}(f_{c_0})$ (for $R \nearrow \infty$), the prisoner set undergoes a complex cascade of bifurcations, which depends on the structure of the original and of the target sets.
+Our simulations suggest that, as $R$ increases from zero, ${\cal P}(f)$ breaks into a number of connected components; the original bifurcation (from a single to multiple connected components) may occur close to $R=0$ or later in the process (as illustrated in Figure~\ref{increasing_R(a)} for $c_1= -0.13+0.77i$ and $c_0=0$, and in Figure~\ref{increasing_R(b)}, as well as in Figures~\ref{center_1} and~\ref{center_diag} in the Appendix).
+These components may later re-merge into one, either via another kneading cascade, or via one single sharp phase transition.
+However, depending on the case, this connected set may undergo a further connectivity altering bifurcations, in order to finally converge to the target set ${\cal P}(f_{c_0})$, in the sense described in Theorem~\ref{convergence_theorem}.